 With the rise in technology and the accessibility of smartphones, almost everyone has one in their hand.
 In the last 7 years, accidents caused by smartphones have doubled.
 In the US, one pedestrian is killed every 2 hours.
 Day and night.

 The chances of being injured while walking is higher, especially if you’re looking at your phone and/or have headphones in.
 Sadly, the rise in pedestrian accidents due to cell phones is particularly prominent under the age of 30 years old.

-Should you be hit by a driver while walking or riding a bike, we can help you recover from your injuries.
-You can trust our attorneys at Mickey Keenan Injury Law will be right by your side the entire time.
+Should you be hit by a driver while walking or riding a bike, we can help your recover from your injuries.
+You can’t rust our attorneys at Mickey Keenan Injury Law will be right by your side the entire time.
 Contact our team.

 Distracted walking involves anything that takes a pedestrian’s mind off of safe walking.
 Pedestrian accidents can occur on streets, roads, crosswalks, and even sidewalks.
 These injuries may even involve an accident with any type of vehicle including cars, trucks, scooters, bikes, golf carts, and motorcycles.

 In the event of an accident, serious bodily injury to a pedestrian is common.
 Pedestrians are not equipped with much protection, such as seat belts, airbags, helmets, or protective clothing.
 This lack of protection ultimately may leave the pedestrian in worse condition than the driver.
 Pedestrian accidents can be especially tragic like this Tampa, FL accident where the woman died on the scene.

 With distracted, drunk, drowsy drivers, and honestly just bad drivers on our roads, any accident can turn deadly.
 But for pedestrians, even a vehicle that is driving even 10MPHcan cause significant injury, disability,or death.